pepsipu/blog-bikeshed/_posts/2021-10-9-a-serious-critique-of-ncl.md

 ## $$$

-I had talked to some friends about doing NCL, and the first question they asked was "are there any prizes?".
+I talked to some friends about doing NCL, and the first question they asked was "are there any prizes?".
 An understandable question, as prizes can be a pretty great motivation to learn new and exciting things about cybersecurity.

 My immediate thought was to say yes, but I actually didn't know.
 I'd always assumed bigger CTFs have prizes.
 To my surprise, a scan of the website showed no trace of possible winnings.